Leopard-2019/Project3A/README.md

 ![](client/public/Project3_5.png)

-When User clicks on any symbol, the complete pharmacy's information is displayed:
+When User clicks on any symbol, a completed pharmacy's information is displayed:

 ![](client/public/Project3_6.png)